Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 *A br tag before and after it is inserted from the completion list*

-In the screenshot above, a `br` should be displayed but `<br/>` should be inserted before the caret.
-To accomplish this, [Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItem.Text) is set to `br`, [AutoCompletePreText](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItem.AutoCompletePreText) is set to `<br/>`, and [AutoCompletePostText](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItem.AutoCompletePostText) is set to a null reference.
+In the screenshot above, a `"br"` should be displayed but `"<br/>"` should be inserted before the caret.
+To accomplish this, [Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItem.Text) is set to `"br"`, [AutoCompletePreText](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItem.AutoCompletePreText) is set to `"<br/>"`, and [AutoCompletePostText](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItem.AutoCompletePostText) is set to a `null` reference.

 ### Alternate text inserted to surround the caret